The speculative pontifications regarding this are confirmed in the very next verse:

-Note that all of these "prophesies" were wrong.
-These supposedly great teachers scared the crap out of their followers by telling them the end of the world was coming on a particular date, and they were wrong.
+All of these "prophesies" were wrong.
+These teachers and institutions scared the crap out of their followers by telling them the end of the world was coming on a particular date, and they were wrong.
 So they basically misled their followers.
 They lied to them.
 They said they knew something but they didn't.

 Now are we supposed to believe these teachers when they teach us their other interpretations of scripture?
-Are we supposed to trust them on other things?
+Are we supposed to trust them on how they represent Jesus' teachings?

 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, 'Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?'
 Then I will tell them plainly, 'I never knew you.
 Away from me, you evildoers!'
 (Matt.
 7:21-23)

 Note the "'Lord, Lord, did we not prophesy in your name..."
-This is precisely what these ecclesiastical institutional teachers have been doing in Jesus' name - "prophesy" means to predict the future - in particular, predicting the end of the world or Jesus' "second coming" as some appearance in the sky.
+This is precisely what they are doing in Jesus' name: "Prophesy" means to predict the future.
+Predicting the end of the world or Jesus' "second coming" is a prophesy.

-Again we must return to the meaning of ἔρχομαι (erchomai) - "to appear" and the word οὐρανός (ouranos) meaning the spiritual realm "heaven."
+Consider again the meaning of ἔρχομαι (erchomai) - "to appear" and the word οὐρανός (ouranos) meaning the spiritual realm -"heaven."
 Jesus is speaking of appearing before his disciples at their time of death.
 At their time of death he will appear before them to escort them back to the spiritual realm, where he will be appearing before them in the presence of the Supreme Being.

 "If it is willed that he remains until I appear, what is that to you?
 You must follow me."

-Yes, there is no word "alive" in the original Greek verse.
-This has been inserted.
-Also the word "I" has been inserted.
+Yes, there is no word "alive" in the original Greek of John 21:22.
+This has been added.
+Also the word "I" has been added.
 The word θέλω (thelō) - being translated to "I want" - actually means "to will, have in mind, intend."
 Is Jesus saying it is his will?
 Not necessarily.
-We might infer it, but it also would be inferred that it is God's will.
-In fact, there is more reason for it being God's will, as Jesus prayed to God:
+We might infer it, but it would better be inferred that it is God's will, as Jesus prayed to God: